Red Dirt Music Was Born Here

 Two Oklahoma State University students rented a house on a 149-acre property just outside Stillwater in 1979.
 Known as The Farm, it became a gathering place for all kinds, students looking to party, musicians looking for a jam session and anyone else who wanted a place where the world stopped.

 It was there these musicians created the sound that became Red Dirt Music.
-Bob Childers—widely regarded as the godfather of Red Dirt music—was central to it.
+Bob Childers—regarded as the godfather of Red Dirt music—was central to it.
 So were Tom Skinner, Jimmy LaFave, and Randy Crouch.

 Their music mixed folk, gospel, country, rock, and blues.
 They played what they loved, broke the music rules and created a new sound of their own.